-Often defined as the need to be or appear to be perfect, perfectionism is typically viewed as a positive trait rather than a flaw.
-However, Brené Brown, a writer and research professor at the University of Houston Graduate College of Social Work, says, "Perfectionism is not the same thing as striving to be your best.
+Brené Brown, a writer and research professor at the University of Houston Graduate College of Social Work, distinguishes between perfectionism and healthy behavior.
+She says, "Perfectionism is not the same thing as striving to be your best.
 Perfection is not about healthy achievement and growth."
-She goes on to explain that perfectionism is used by many people as a shield to protect against the pain of blame, judgment, or shame.
+She explains that perfectionism is used by many people as a shield to protect against the pain of blame, judgment, or shame.

-Most people want to achieve success, and working hard to achieve one's goals and aiming to excel at pursuits are not necessarily indicative of perfectionistic behavior.
-Instead, people who are perfectionists typically operate with the belief that nothing they do is worthwhile unless it is perfect.
-Instead of being proud of their progress, learning, or hard work, they might instead constantly compare their work to the work of others or fixate on achieving flawless output.
-Even when those who are perfectionistic obtain their desired results, they may still not be satisfied, believing that if they truly were perfect, they would not have had to work so hard to achieve those goals.
+Most people want to achieve success, but working hard to reach your goals does not always indicate perfectionistic behavior.
+People who are perfectionists typically believe that nothing they do is worthwhile unless it is perfect.
+Instead of being proud of their progress, learning, or hard work, they might constantly compare their work to the work of others or fixate on achieving flawless output.

 - Spending 30 minutes writing and rewriting a two-sentence email.

 - Believing that missing two points on a test is a sign of failure.

 - Difficulty being happy for others who are successful.

 - Holding oneself to the standards of others' accomplishments or comparing oneself unfavorably and unrealistically to others.